true-j0han/J0HANs-SELFBOT/README.md

 # J0HANs-SELFBOT
-Some basic commands made into a selfbot so you can use them anywhere, including DMs!
+J0HANs SELFBOT | Some basic commands made into a selfbot so you can use them anywhere, including DMs!
+Comes included with spamming, ghosting, and other such commands.
 ## 🛠️ Setup
 Get ready to start using this very soon!